 Homework Assignment: Mastering the Asterisk-GUI

-We’ll have more to say about the Incredible PBX applications next week.
-In the meantime, you have some homework.
-You need to learn all about Asterisk-GUI and how to make the best use of its powerful feature set.
+Now would be a good time to explore the Incredible PBX applications.
+Continue reading there.
+After you’ve played with the preconfigured features, it’s time to roll up your sleeves and learn about Asterisk-GUI and its powerful feature set.
 Here’s one word of warning.
 We mentioned that Incredible PBX was a hybrid system that combines some customized settings with the standard Asterisk-GUI interface.
 Before modifying existing settings for the default trunks, extensions, and default routes, take a look at the credentials* files in /etc/asterisk.
 If you modify any of these trunk entries or the Outgoing or Incoming Call Rules in Asterisk-GUI, you may break the Incredible PBX setup.
 So steer clear of that minefield until you know what you’re doing.
 Adding new extensions and additional trunks is perfectly fine and will not break anything.

-Rather than reinvent the wheel, we’ll point you to some excellent tutorials that already have been written.
+Rather than reinvent the wheel, we’ll point you to some excellent tutorials that already exist.
 Start with Chapter 3 of Digium’s Asterisk Appliance™ Administrator Manual.
 Next, review Chapter 11 of The Asterisk Book (Second Edition).
 Finally, take a look at a couple of the tutorials that have been written by other companies that incorporated Asterisk-GUI into their hardware products, e.g. Yeastar’s MyPBX SOHO User Manual and Grandstream’s UCM6100 User Manual.
-Then check back with us next week for Chapter 2.

 In the meantime, if you have questions, join the PBX in a Flash Forums and take advantage of our awesome collection of gurus.
 There’s an expert available on virtually any topic, and the price is right.
 As with Incredible PBX, it’s absolutely free.